 The choice of role depends on the following use cases.

-You want to use MRP in a ring topology only with Siemens devices and without monitoring diagnostic interrupts:
+- You want to use MRP in a topology with one ring only with Siemens devices and without monitoring diagnostic interrupts:

 Assign all devices to the "mrpdomain-1" domain and the role "Manager (Auto)".